Torre Cabrera (Pozzallo)

-The Torre Cabrera (Turri Cabrera) is a watchtower in Pozzallo, Sicily.
-It was originally built in the 15th century, and was enlarged and rebuilt in the following centuries.
+The Torre Cabrera (Turri Cabrera) is an imposing "palacium" which combined the function of a noble residence with that of a control point for grain and goods, built in the 15th century.
 Today, it is in good condition and it is open to the public as a museum.

 History

 In the 15th century, the site of Pozzallo had natural springs known as "Pozzofeto" and "Senia", which were marked on nautical charts and were well known among sailors.
-When the Chiaramontes, Counts of Modica built a warehouse complex containing docks and ramps for the loading of goods on ships, it became necessary to construct fortifications in order to defend the area.
-In the early 15th century, King Alfonso V of Aragon authorized Count Giovanni Bernardo Cabrera to construct a tower which bore his name.
-The coat of arms of the House of Cabrera is sculpted inside the tower.
+The "palacium" was built in the early fifteenth century in Sicilian Gothic style at the behest of the Count of Modica Giovanni Bernardo Cabrera, a member of one of the most illustrious Catalan families, the Viscounts Cabrera and Bas and the Counts of Osona, who supported and financed the Spanish sovereigns in reconquest of Sicily and received in exchange the county of Modica confiscated from the Chiaramonte rebels.
+It took its name from him “Torre di Cabrera”.

 The tower became an impressive structure and it had great military importance, since it was used to defend Pozzallo from attacks by pirates.
 The tower was garrisoned by soldiers and gunners, and guns of different calibers were placed on its terraces.
 Captured pirates or other criminals were executed at the tower by being placed in a room on the rocks and being drowned by the high tide.

-The tower was modified and enlarged in the first half of the 16th century, during the reign of Emperor Charles V.

-The tower collapsed during the 1693 Sicily earthquake.
-It was rebuilt, although some modifications were made to its original design.
+On the main floor, characterized by imposing cross vaults, is the Count's residence, the sculpted coats of arms depicting the coat of arms of the noble Catalan Cabrera family stand out (House of Cabrera).

 The village of Pozzallo first began to develop around the tower during the 18th century.
 It was initially a community of a few hundred people, including soldiers and fishermen, but it eventually grew to a town.

 Today, the tower is in good condition, and it is now open to the public as the Museo della torre Cabrera.
 The building is a national monument, and it is depicted on the coat of arms of Pozzallo.
 Some of its windows have been rebuilt in their original style.

+The Tower is a structure with a square plan, 20 meters on each side and 28 meters in height.
+It consists of three floors and a basement.
+The main floor is characterized by rooms with imposing Gothic ribbed vaults with carved keystones and elegant three-light windows.
+On the outside it preserves the sixteenth-century escarpment bastion, which juts out into the sea with the imposing terrace, equipped with the troniere for the maneuvering of the artillery pieces required by the needs of the defensive system of Sicily in the Mediterranean.
+The structure is very impressive, measuring 20 meters per side and 28 m high.